Our Easton DUI Lawyers provide Aggressive DUI Defense in Lehigh County, Monroe County & Northampton County.

 Pennsylvania has recently made restoring your license after a DUI easier through increased availability of ignition interlock as well changing the way time calculations are done.
 However, failing to restore, or reinstate, your drivers license after a DUI Suspension can have harsh consequences.

-Once a Driver’s License is suspended due to a DUI in the Lehigh Valley, that suspension remains “DUI related” until it is restored.
-So, ever if the Lehigh Valley DUI carries only a 30 day suspension, if the driver is pulled over 60 days later without restoring his or her license, the driver will be subject to the harsh driving under DUI suspension penalties.
+Once a Driver’s License is suspended due to a DUI in Northampton County or Lehigh County, that suspension remains “DUI related” until it is restored.
+So, even if the Pennsylvania DUI convition carries only a 30 day suspension, if the driver is pulled over 60 days later without restoring his or her license, the driver will be subject to the harsh driving under DUI suspension penalties.

 1543(b) – First Offense